HMGNC (album)

-HMGNC is the eponymous fifth studio album by Indonesian pop band HMGNC, released on October 2, 2017.
+HMGNC is the fifth studio album by Indonesian pop band HMGNC, released on October 2, 2017.
 The album saw the band reunited with its former lead vocalist, Risa Saraswati who left the band in 2009 to pursue her solo career.
 This is the band’s first album to adopt the HMGNC name since the band changed their name in 2015.